 A few of the findings and reports on pygeum and BPH:

 - A meta-analysis involving 18 trials evaluated a total of 1,562 men who had an enlarged prostate.
 Overall, the reviewers concluded that compared with placebo, pygeum offered men a “moderately large improvement” in urinary tract symptoms.
-In fact, men who took pygeum were more than twice as likely to experience an improvement than men in placebo groups.
+Men who took pygeum were more than twice as likely to experience an improvement than men in placebo groups.

 - In a comparison of pygeum with saw palmetto, another herbal remedy shown to be helpful in supporting prostate health and coping with an enlarged prostate, investigators reported on two studies: In one, 70 men with an enlarged prostate were given either 320 mg of saw palmetto for 30 days or 100 mg of pygeum plus 320 mg of saw palmetto for 30 days.
 In both studies, men experienced an improvement of about 50 percent in frequent urination and painful urination.